Xenon-2/Futaba-Multiprotocol/README.md

 1 x Banggood iRangeX IRX4 Plus 2.4G CC2500 NRF24L01 A7105 CYRF6936 4 IN 1<br />
 1 x Sdcard module (Optional)<br />

-No source code will be available at the moment, just the binary to upload to arduino nano.<br />
+No source code will be available at the moment, just the binary to upload to arduino nano (find instructions online).<br />

 Waiting to test Banggood IRangeX IRX4 LITE.<br />